vintagedon/docker-compose-cookbook/databases/postgresql/readme.md

 ```

 ## Files
-- `docker-compose.yml`: Defines the PostgreSQL service configuration
+- `docker-compose.yml`: Defines the PostgreSQL service configuration with expanded options
-- `.env`: Contains environment variables for configuring the PostgreSQL instance
+- `.env`: Contains environment variables for configuring the PostgreSQL instance, including advanced options
 - `README.md`: Provides information and instructions for the project

 ## Usage

-1. Edit the `.env` file and replace the placeholder values with your desired configuration:
+1. Edit the `.env` file and replace the placeholder values with your desired configuration.
+The basic configuration includes:

    ```
    POSTGRES_CONTAINER_NAME=postgres_db
    POSTGRES_DB=your_database_name